 deborah carson Posted September 18, 2016 Author CID Share Posted September 18, 2016 Thank you, your reply is appreciated.
 I conducted a 'tracert' to IP address in Seattle which took 11 hops, with a consistent requested time out on number 10.
 I ran three times, totals: 68ms, 125ms, and 110ms.
 How does one interpret this to a loss in receiving a downloadable speed?
 Pgoodwin1 1 Quote Link to comment Share on other sites More sharing options...

 Pgoodwin1 Posted September 19, 2016 CID Share Posted September 19, 2016 You could give that info to your ISP.
 It's possible that they have some way to route you differently than what it's doing now. with good routing, you might sustain > 75% of your plan max.
 Maybe a little higher.
-My experience has been about 80% to the west coast from Cincinnati.
-CA3LE and deborah carson 2 Quote Link to comment Share on other sites More sharing options...
+My experience has been about 80% to the west coast from Cincinnati. deborah carson and CA3LE 2 Quote Link to comment Share on other sites More sharing options...

 deborah carson Posted September 19, 2016 Author CID Share Posted September 19, 2016 Excellent, will do today and let you know how we fare.
 Thanks!
 Quote Link to comment Share on other sites More sharing options...